 Migration Agents approved to sign Statutory Declarations

 From 18 September 2018, Migration Agents are approved to witness Statutory Declarations.
-If you are a client of Australian Visa Group, you may request our Visa Agent Brisbane or Visa Agent Perth to witness your Statutory Declaration.
+If you are a client of Australian Visa Group, you may request our or Migration Agent Perth or Migration Agent Sydney to witness your Statutory Declaration.
 Although Migration Agents are authorised to witness Statutory Declarations, we may request you organise for an independent person witness your statement.
 Statutory Declarations are required for all Partner 820/801 applications and are often used to support claims of good character in other visa applications.

 The Migration Agent must be registered with the Migration Agents Registration Authority (MARA).
 All visa specialists working at Australian Visa Group are registered with MARA.